Direkt zum Hauptbereich

 Which ideas influenced the role of the Product Owner?

 We'll follow two lines of thought.
-First, at the beginning of the nineteenth century, Gerhard von Scharnhorst and Carl von Clausewitz developed the concept of task-based work.
+First, at the beginning of the nineteenth century, Gerhard von Scharnhorst and Carl von Clausewitz developed the concept of mission-intent.
 This concept influenced John Boyd (OODA Loop) and, later, Jeff Sutherland.

 Systematic mechanical engineering also began in the 19th century, primarily through Franz Reuleaux's work.
 Reuleaux wrote books on design theory early on.
 He later became an influential professor of mechanical engineering.
 His letters from the Centennial Exhibition in Philadelphia in 1876 urged industry to bring high-quality products to market.